Vestre Picnic Table Stokke Learning Tower Svane Stool T.H. Marthinsen Gourmet Cutlery

 Close up of backrest joints

-Large radii give it a friendly appearance and create a tessellating pattern, allowing the shapes to fit together.
-Wheelchair users can easily sit under the table without the frame getting in the way, which helps include them more in the social setting.
-Elderly users are also considered through the integrated backrest and the absence of sharp corners.
+Large radii give the table a friendly appearance and create a tessellating pattern, so the shapes fit together.
+Wheelchair users can sit under the table without the frame getting in the way, while the integrated backrest and the absence of sharp corners are there for the elderly.

 Close up of bench joints